ssardina-research/sarl-prolog-cap/README.md

 ### 3 - SWI-Prolog Access via JPL

-In this approach, we directly use SWI-Prolog via the JPL high-level infrastructure.
+In this approach, we directly use SWI-Prolog via the JPL high-level infrastructure, without going via any SARL skill/capacity.

 Here is some example code of JPL-based use (though for another application) in an elevator controller.
 Please observe the use of a module name to encapsulate the beliefset of the particular agent: